5

 Components allow you to build self-contained, reusable snippets of code.
 If you think of components as LEGO bricks, you can take these individual bricks and combine them together to form larger structures.
 If you need to update a piece of the UI, you can update the specific component or brick.

-This modularity allows your code to be more maintainable as it grows because you can easily add, update, and delete components without touching the rest of our application.
+This modularity allows your code to be more maintainable as it grows because you can add, update, and delete components without touching the rest of our application.

 The nice thing about React components is that they are just JavaScript.
 Let's see how you can write a React component, from a JavaScript perspective: